alf-tool/alf-core/README.md

   there (Alf is neither a relational _database_, nor a relational _language_).
-  I hope that people (especially talented developers) will be sufficiently enticed by features shown here to open that book, read it more deeply, and implement new stuff around Date & Darwen vision.
-Have a look at the result of the following query for things that you'll never ever have in SQL (see also 'alf help quota', 'alf help nest', 'alf help group', ...):
+  I hope that people (especially talented developers) will be sufficiently enticed by features shown here to open that book, read it more deeply, and implement new stuff around Date & Darwen's vision.
+Have a look at the result of the following query for the kind of things that you'll never ever have in SQL (see also 'alf help quota', 'alf help nest', 'alf help group', ...):

       % alf --text summarize supplies --by=sid -- total "sum(:qty)" -- which "group(:pid)"